-For quicker cooking (not to mention more surface area for yummy breading), use a meat mallet to pound chicken to about 1/4-inch between pieces of plastic wrap.
+For quicker cooking (not to mention more surface area for yummy breading), use the flat side of a meat mallet ($16, OXO) to pound chicken between pieces of plastic wrap to about ¼ inch.
 The plastic wrap keeps any raw meat juices from getting on kitchen surfaces.
 Discard the plastic wrap as soon as you're finished to prevent cross-contamination.

 It's almost time to start cooking!
-The last step before adding your chicken to the skillet is to dip each piece first in the egg mixture, then into the crumb mixture to fully coat the chicken.
+The last step before adding your chicken to the skillet is to dip each piece first in the egg mixture then in the crumb mixture to fully coat the chicken.
 Let excess crumbs fall back into your dish for the remaining breasts.

 Add the finishing touches to your easy chicken Parmesan recipe to make it look pretty enough to be pictured in a magazine:

-For a baked chicken Parmesan recipe you only need to tweak the cooking method and cooking time.
-Make as directed above through Step 4 (dipping in egg mixture and bread crumb mixture), then:
+For a baked chicken Parmesan recipe, you need to tweak only the cooking method and cooking time.
+Make as directed above through Step 4 (dipping in egg and bread crumb mixtures), then: